By Dr. Ritu Krishnatreye, BHMS

 Gatorade is the most popular sports drink for rehydration.
 Some question just how healthy this product is for us.
 PowerBar is another popular electrolyte drink.
 What many may not realize is that most of these electrolyte replacement sports drinks only boast of 1 or 2 electrolytes, potassium and sodium.

-Some defend the extra sugar in energy drinks by arguing that carbohydrates need to be included in an energy.
+Some defend the extra sugar in energy drinks by arguing that carbohydrates need to be included for energy.
 Recent research challenges the validity of carb loading.

 Research even shows that drinking large amounts of sports electrolyte drinks contributes to dental problems, due to the sugar content.